 A medical degree.

-Having a related medical degree is a must to become a doctor in Denmark.
+Having a related medical degree is a must to immigrate and work in Denmark as a doctor.
 There are two cases regarding your degree; 1) you got your degree from an EU country, and 2) You got your degree from a non-EU country.

 The process is different for EU and non-EU countries.
 But your degree must be from a verified center.
 Remember that you need verification by the university or medical center you got your degree.

 Mastering Danish is a must for people who want to work as a doctor in the country.
-This is a must for doctors who have red their degree from a non-EU country.
+This is a must for doctors who have a degree from a non-EU country.
 During the application process, there is a Danish language test that you have to pass.